nwmostate-classroom-training/demo-group-project-my-team/README.md

-# This is a simple README file
+# This is a simple Python file
 # Diana Linville

 we will change this to demonstrate merge conflicts!